-The Falettis, who own a sugarcane business, said that prior to 2014, they had not had anyone visit them on farm for more than a decade to assess their risks and update their insurance to reflect the values of their most important assets.
+The Falettis, who own a sugarcane business, said that prior to 2014, they had not had anyone visit them on farm for more than a decade.

-Achmea’s Senior Risk Specialist Alison Treston has worked with the Falettis since 2014 to identify and help reduce their on-farm risks and update their policy each year to reflect current values.
+Achmea’s Senior Risk Specialist Alison Treston has worked with the Falettis since 2014.

 The property has been in the family since 1924 and was run by John’s grandfather.
 He was born and raised on the farm, where he now lives with his wife.
 Their three sons are involved in the harvesting side of the business.